ZarehD/AspNetStatic/Readme.md

 ### Standalone Static Site

-In this senario, you want to host a completely static website (on Netlify, for instance).
+In this senario, you want to generate a completely static website (to host on Netlify, for instance).
 Once the static pages are generated, you will take the files in the destination folder (e.g. wwwroot), along with any .css, .js, and image files, and xcopy deploy them to your web host.

-> #### NOTE: You can also use our CLI or desktop apps to generate standalone sites.
+> #### NOTE: You can use our CLI or desktop app to generate a standalone site from ANY website.

 Sample Configuration 1:
   - Specify any accessible folder (e.g. __wwwroot__) as the destination-root for the generated static files;